webtopractice/RockPaperScissors/README.md

 # RockPaperScissors
-This is basic rock Papers Scissors WebGame
+This is basic Rock Papers Scissors WebGame